deeplearning4j/deeplearning4j/nlp.md

 ---
-title: Deeplearning4j's NLP framework
+title: Deeplearning4j's NLP Functionality
 layout: default
 ---

-# Deeplearning4j's NLP framework
+# Deeplearning4j's NLP Functionality

+Although not designed to be comparable to tools such as Stanford CoreNLP or NLTK, deepLearning4J does include some core text processing tools that are described here.

 Deeplearning4j's NLP relies on [ClearTK](https://cleartk.github.io/cleartk/), an open-source machine learning and natural language processing framework for the Apache [Unstructured Information Management Architecture](https://uima.apache.org/), or UIMA.
 UIMA enables us to perform language identification, language-specific segmentation, sentence boundary detection and entity detection (proper nouns: persons, corporations, places and things).